Finding aid

-A finding aid, in the context of archival science, is an organization tool, a document containing detailed, indexed, and processed metadata and other information about a specific collection of records within an archive.
+A finding aid, in the context of archival science and archival research, is an organization tool, a document containing detailed and processed metadata and other information about a specific collection of records within an archive.
 Finding aids often consist of a documentary inventory and description of the materials, their source, and their structure.
 The finding aid for a fonds is usually compiled by the collection's entity of origin, provenance, or by an archivist during archival processing, and may be considered the archival science equivalent of a library catalog or a museum collection catalog.
 The finding aid serves the purpose of locating specific information within the collection.
 The finding aid can also help the archival repository manage their materials and resources.

 The history of finding aids mirrors the history of information.
 Ancient Sumerians had their own systems of indexes to locate bureaucratic and administrative records.
 Finding aids in the 19th and 20th centuries were paper documents, such as lists or index cards.
 In the 21st century, they can be created in electronic formats like spreadsheets or databases.
 The standard machine-readable format for manuscript collection finding aids, widely used in the United States, Canada, the United Kingdom, France, Australia and elsewhere, is Encoded Archival Description.

 Overview

 Finding aids exist as a central tool for user and archivist interaction with archival collections.
 Freund and Toms note that finding aids became the preferred means of user mediation with a collection, as a result of the print nature of most historical materials.
 They go on to explain that the finding aid within this print-based form is designed to describe a single collection or arrangement from a similar provenance.
 Clayton McGehee argues that the finding aid became preferred by archivists and repositories as a means of organizing their collections because it allowed for them to intellectually and physically control the items they held.
 Archivists could acquire, deaccession, redact, and reorganize materials.
 The finding aids could reflect these changes to the collection, but also reflected that only the archivists would know about these changes to the collection.
 Paper based collections with finding aids ensured that patrons would have to rely upon the archivist to find and utilize materials.

 The contents of finding aids may differ depending on the types of material being described.
 Usually, a finding aid includes a description of the scope of the collection, biographical and historical information related to the collection, and restrictions on use of or access to the materials.
 Finding aids may be detailed inventories that list contents.
 They may also include subject headings drawn from LCSH, AAT, or other controlled vocabulary, and may cross-refer to related collections in other repositories.
 The data elements essential to finding aids are defined by the International Council on Archives in the General International Standard Archival Description (ISAD(G)).
-Various national implementations of ISAD(G) exist, such as Describing Archives: A Content Standard, used in the USA.
+Various national implementations of ISAD(G) exist, such as Describing Archives: A Content Standard, used in the US.